-- Potential challenges of dual purpose cover crop including timely planting, timely harvest, winter survivability, and spring fertility.
+- Potential challenges of dual-purpose cover crop, including timely planting, timely harvest, winter survivability, and spring fertility.

 - Double cropping with corn silage or other annual crops and factors to consider including adopting shorter- season corn, herbicide management, termination of cover crop, and manure management.

 Beneficiary Support: Farmer collaborators that hosted on-farm demonstrations received support from project coordinators in the area of project design, implementation, and data collection.
-Farmers assisted with some data collection and were provided adequate instruction and materials for success.
+Farmers assisted with some data collection and were provided with adequate instruction and materials for success.
 Project coordinators also supported all beneficiaries by developing easy access to informational sources by phone, email, internet, and both farm and office visits.

 Dairy farmers in 5 states learn about alternative options to enhance forage production through direct mailing.

 The UMA Crop, Dairy, Livestock, and Equine Extension Newsletter is produced 3-4 times per year and reaches over 1200 individuals, including both farmers and ASPs.
 The newsletter includes information about dual purpose cover cropping, nutrient management, hybrid results, etc., including the results of this project.
 UVM and UME Extension newsletters also reached an additional 500 farmers.

 300 Dairy farmers in MA, ME, NH, and VT learn about alternative forage production systems, dual purpose cover crop, and corn silage, at winter meetings and receive a post workshop survey about their current practices.
 100 farmers attend a winter workshop in each state and learn about cover crop species options for winter forage, cover crops establishment requirements including planting dates, and other alternative dual purpose forage crops such as brassicas and summer annuals.